 Hot Cross Bun Bread and Butter Pudding is somewhat of a tradition at Easter in our house.
 Bread and Butter Puddings have always been a favourite of mine, and our in our family this beautiful dessert is also well renowned for its healing powers...long story.
 Basically, I ate bread and butter pudding every day for a period of two weeks and everyone else in the house got sick except me... yay for bread and butter pudding!

 And as much as I love traditional sultanas and cinnamon bread and butter pudding...
 I hang out for this Hot Cross Bun version every, single, year.
 The combination of the spices, sultanas, chocolate and custard is just scrumptious, and the perfect Easter treat as the weather starts to take on a bit of a chill!

 MY TIPS FOR MASTERING THIS BAKE

-#1 For this recipe, you want to avoid using a springform tin as the custard you'll be pouring into your cake tin is very thin, and would leak out through the join If you don't have such a cake tin, this can also be made in a casserole dish.
+#1 For this recipe, if choosing to make your pudding a cake, you will want to avoid using a springform tin as the custard you'll be pouring into your cake tin is very thin and will leak out through the join.

-#4 If you find your hot cross buns start to float and are popping up out of the custard, cut a section of parchment paper slightly larger than the cake tin or casserole dish that you're using, and press it gently onto the surface of your custard, leave it there while your pudding rests in the fridge, but ensure it is removed before placing in the oven.
+#6 If you find your hot cross buns start to float and are popping up out of the custard, cut a section of parchment paper slightly larger than the cake tin or casserole dish that you're using, and place a plate atop it to weight them down.
+Leave this in place while your pudding rests in the fridge, but ensure it is removed before placing in the oven.

 Be sure to send us a photo of your batch and let us know how ‘yummy’ it was!